ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 - it does not rely on clock synchronization and is resilient to clock adjustment and clock skew between client and server (see {{Section 5.6.7 of HTTP}});
 - it mitigates the risk related to thundering herd when too many clients are serviced with the same timestamp.

+This specification does not define Parameters for this field.
+If they appear, they MUST be ignored.

 This field can be sent in a trailer section.